DineHub-Restaurant-Reservation-App/dinehub-backend/README.md

 - **Express.js:** The backend is developed using the express.js, providing a robust and scalable foundation.
 - **Javascript:** The primary programming language used for developing the backend services.
-- **RESTful API:** The communication between microservices follows the principles of RESTful APIs.
-- **MySQL:** The database is powered by MySQL, ensuring efficient and reliable data storage and retrieval.
+- **MongoDB:** The database is powered by MongoDB, ensuring efficient and reliable data storage and retrieval.

 ## Author